L0ad1n6/Banana-Bot/README.md

 - Running Code

-For development nodemon is a very powerfull tool:
+For development nodemon is a very powerful tool:

 ```Sh
 npm install nodemon